 The Alamo Quarry Market is a lifestyle center located in the Lincoln Heights neighborhood of north central San Antonio in the U.S. state of Texas, near the cities of Alamo Heights and Terrell Hills.
 It once functioned as a cement factory until it was abandoned.
 Since then it has been redeveloped into a thriving market with a Regal Cinema theater dominating the oldest building and is surrounded by other businesses including bookstores and many restaurants.
 The Quarry still maintains the facade of the cement factory and its most notable feature and landmark is the four historical smokestacks that can be seen several miles from the Quarry.
 In 1998, Tramell Crow brought in structural restoration and preservation specialist Delta Structural Technology, Inc. to restore and preserve three of the four stacks.
 The structures are approximately 204ft high, 18ft diameter at the base, and 15ft diameter at the top.
 These smokestacks had previously been retrofitted with steel bands every 20ft from top to bottom, which had either rusted and fallen off or had relaxed providing little, if any structural confinement.
 The structural contractor utilized an exclusive retrofit technique which involved complete encapsulation of three of the four stacks using high performance structural composites saturated in an epoxy matrix.
 The installation took less than two months, and received multiple awards within the historical preservation and concrete construction industry.
 Another popular feature of the Quarry is the many life-sized, brightly colored cow statues from the Cow Parade that are scattered throughout the market place.
-Stores at Alamo Quarry Market include Ann Taylor and Ann Taylor Loft, Old Navy, a two-story Nordstrom Rack, Whole Foods Market, Michael's, Pottery Barn, Office Max, Restoration Hardware and many more.
+Stores at Alamo Quarry Market include Ann Taylor and Ann Taylor Loft, Old Navy, a two-story Nordstrom Rack, Whole Foods Market, Michael's, Pottery Barn, Office Max, Restoration Hardware, Whole Earth Provision, and many more.
 Restaurants include California Pizza Kitchen, Starbuck's, PF Chang's, Joe's Crab Shack, Chili's, Piatti, Orange Cup, Freddie's,and J. Alexander's.
 The Quarry Village, a mixed-used development, is located across from the Alamo Quarry Market, and is much more dense and urban in design when compared to the Market.
 Its tenants include Starbucks, Jamba Juice, Trader Joe's, Five Guys and more.